-Ms. Stainsby serves as the Deputy Assistant Administrator, Field Operations Directorate in FEMA’s Office of Response and Recovery.
-In this role, Ms. Stainsby oversees the readiness and deployment of FEMA’s disaster incident management and support workforce.
-She is responsible for the development and deployment of all Federal Coordinating Officers, Federal Disaster Recovery Coordinators, and FEMA’s Incident Management Assistance Teams.
+Prior to becoming the Assistant Administrator, Ms. Stainsby served as the Deputy Assistant Administrator, Field Operations Directorate.
+During this time, she was also responsible for the development and deployment of all Federal Coordinating Officers, Federal Disaster Recovery Coordinators, and FEMA’s Incident Management Assistance Teams.

 Ms. Stainsby previously served as the Division Director of the National Preparedness Assessment Division (NPAD) at FEMA.
 In that role, Ms. Stainsby oversaw implementation of FEMA Strategic Objective 1.4 — Better Learn from Past Disasters, Continuously Improve, and Innovate.
 Ms. Stainsby served as the Acting NPAD Director since July 2018, leading the development of the 2017 Hurricane Season After-Action Report, the annual National Preparedness Report, and implementation of a new risk and capability assessment.
 She has a proven track record of working with stakeholders at all levels of government, the non-profit sector, international partners, and the private sector.